mattvryan/mattvryan.github.io/_posts/2023-11-05-yes-florida-state-we-know-its-unfair-deal-with-it.md

 Let me state that again:  It was unfair from the beginning.
 By definition.

-From the beginning of the CFP, by definition every year at least one Power-5 conference champion was going to be snubbed every year despite winning their conference title.
+From the beginning of the CFP, by definition at least one Power-5 conference champion was going to be snubbed every year despite winning their conference title.
 Every year at least one team was going to feel like they had earned the right to play in the CFP and was being excluded.
 We may have never had an undefeated conference champion get excluded before, but the possibility for that existed from the very beginning and nothing was ever done to preclude it happening.
 It was completely possible that each conference champion could go undefeated in one year; the fact that it hadn't happened before isn't all that relevant.

 The point is, the system was never designed to be fair.
 It was never designed to take only conference champions, or only teams with the best strength of schedule compared to their record, or to prefer undefeated teams.
 It was never designed to take into account, or to explicitly not take into account, the health of starters, for example, or other factors.